intermine/im-docs/docs/webapp/lists/list-upgrade.rst

 * the user can't use it in the query/template to add bag contraints
 * the bag is not displayed in the List->View page
-* the bag is displayed in MyMine->Lists page, but the column Current is setted Not Current.
+* the bag is displayed in MyMine->Lists page, but the column `Current` is set `Not Current`.
 Selecting the link, the user can resolve any issue.
 * the bag is not dispayed in the Lists section on the report pages

 Userprofile database
 -----------------------------------------------

 The list upgrade system, needs a new bagvalues table in the userprofile database, with savedbagid and value columns.
-This table should be generated manually, running the load-bagvalues-table ant task in the webapp directory.
-The load-bagvalues-table task, should create the table and load the contents of the list using the former production db, that is the same db used to create the saved lists.
+This table should be generated manually, running the `load-bagvalues-table` ant task in the webapp directory.
+The `load-bagvalues-table` task, should create the table and load the contents of the list using the former production db, that is the same db used to create the saved lists.
 Every time, you re-create the userprofile database, you have to re-generate the 'bagvalues' table.
-In theory, you should never re-create the userprofile db, so you should run the load-bagvalues-table task only once.
+In theory, you should never re-create the userprofile db, so you should run the `load-bagvalues-table` task only once.

 The table should be populated with one row corresponding to each row in production db osbag_int table.
-Each row should contain the IntermineBag id and the first value not empty of the primary identifier field, defined in the class_keys propertiers file.
+Each row should contain the `IntermineBag` id and the first value not empty of the primary identifier field, defined in the `class_keys` propertiers file.

 The 'bagvalues' table is updated when the user is logged-in and: